kristentsuboi/EventTrackerProject/README.md

 - Spring Boot
 - MySQL
 - Postman
+- Javascript
+- DOM
+- Bootstrap

 # Lessons Learned
-This week I solidified my JPA knowledge by building entities for this project.
+This project has allowed me to solidify my JPA knowledge by building entities for this project.
 I used a REST service to access database objects.
 I also solidified my understanding on HTTP Requests/Responses.
 Testing in Postman was pretty simple.
+Javascript was extremely intimidating for some reason, but using js to build the front end of this application was very comfortable.